tinohertlein/timesheet-wizard/doc/05_building_block_view.md

   generic way and does not fit my use-cases.
 Therefor, this module is responsible to fetch the json from Clockify, transform it to the domain model of the Timesheet-Wizard and store it - again in json format - on S3.
 - **generate-exports**: this module is responsible for downloading the json created by 'import-from-clockify' and generating an
-  Excel file from that data.
-The Excel file then is again stored on S3, where it is available for a manual download.
+  Excel and PDF file from that data.
+The Excel and PDF file then is again stored on S3, where it is available for a manual download.

 ## Level 2